lcnr/reference/src/items/generics.md

 r[items.generics.instantiation]
 When using an item its generic parameters have to get instantiated.
 This replaces all occurances of the parameter with either the explicitly provided argument or a new inference variable.

-Instantiating the generic parameters of an item generally requires proving its where clauses.
+Instantiating the generic parameters of an item requires proving its where clauses.

 </unstable-text>